hkapk/readme-gen/README.md

 ## Installation Instructions:

-install node, and the required dependencies. (run npm i).
+1. install node, and the required dependencies. (run npm i).
+2. run node index.js in the console to begin. (make sure you are at the root of the project)
+3. Answer the questions prompts
+4. Find a README.md file generated to the dist directory.

 ## Usage Requirements: